A Quick Heads Up

 - While onions are sauteing, beat the eggs and cream with salt and pepper.
 Set it aside.

 - Add the diced tomatoes and lime juice to the pan.
 Add both seasoning powders and stir to combine.
 Keep it moving around in the pan until liquid reduces to approximately half (err on the side of drier or your final product will be floppy).

 - Add the queso fresco and eggs to the pan and stir to evenly distribute.
 Turn off the burner and continue to stir for 2-3 minutes.
-Residual heat will continue to cook the eggs, but you don’t want the bottom to set up before the top (hence the stirring).
+The residual heat will continue to cook the eggs, but you don't want the bottom to set up before the top (hence the stirring).

 - Sprinkle with the shredded cheese and let rest for 2-3 minutes before serving.